 From Saturday 23 to Saturday 2 March 2019 Burkina Faso will come alive with the Pan-African Festival of Cinema and Television (FESPACO 2019).
 This 26th edition also marks the 50th anniversary of FESPACO which was first launched in Ouagadougou in 1969, the capital of then Upper Volta.
-However, the biennial festival is now a pilgrimage of some sorts for African filmmakers.
+However, the biennial festival is now a pilgrimage of some sort for African filmmakers.
 The theme for this year’s celebration is “Confronting our memory and forging the future of a pan-African cinema in its essence, its economy and its diversity.”
 Explaining the theme, the organizers said,

-“…[it’s about] putting African cinema and African filmmakers at the center of our concerns.”
+“… putting African cinema and African filmmakers at the center of our concerns.”

 This year 20 feature films will be competing.
 The list of the 20 films was earlier unveiled in January at the UNESCO headquarters in Paris by Ardiouma Soma, the General Delegate of FESPACO.
 However, Soma also explained the rigorous selection process,

-“…the majority of the films that were submitted to us were of quality.
-[Therefore] this is what brings us to present this selection a little late because the work was really difficult to make the choice of films.
+“…the majority of the films that were submitted to us were of quality. this is what brings us to present this selection a little late because the work was really difficult to make the choice of films.
 We cannot show in a week all the quality films we have received.”

 The challenges of filmmaking in Africa